sbates130272/fio-stuff/README.md

 ## Quick Start (Latency)

-1. Ensure fio is installed and on the path.
+1. Ensure fio, python and gunplot are installed and on your path.
-2. cd into top-level folder.
+2. cd into top-level folder (fio-stuff by default).
-3. Check that the defaults in ./fio-scripts/latency.sh are to you liking and match your system.
+3. Check that the defaults in ./latency.sh are to your liking and match your system.
-4. sudo ./fio-scripts/latency.sh [NB you may not need sudo depending on permissions].
+4. sudo ./latency.sh [NB you may not need sudo depending on permissions].
 5. This should create two file called ${DEVICE}_read_lat.1.log and
-${DEVICE}_write_lat.1.log.
+${DEVICE}_write_lat.2.log and a file called latency.png.
-6. The log file currently consist of 4 columns as explained in the fio HOWTO.
+6. The .log files currently consist of 4 columns as explained in the fio HOWTO.
 These are time, latency (us), direction (0=read), size (B).
+7. latency.png is a plot of the CDF of the read latency which can be viewed using many common image viewers.

+## Updates

+This code is open-source, we welcome patches and pull requests against this codebase.
+You are under no obligation to submit code back to us but we are hoping you will ;-).